- Recipes Home

 If canned clams are used, drain them, reserving the liquid.

 Place the potatoes, onion, and bacon in a saucepan and nearly cover them with clam liquid and water; cover and simmer until potatoes are just tender.

 Meanwhile, make a thick white sauce by melting the butter over low heat in a pan large enough to hold the chowder; add flour and stir until bubbly and blended.

 Add milk and cook, stirring constantly, until thick.

 Add the clams and potato mixture with its liquid to the sauce.

-Thin to consistency you like with water; season with salt and pepper.
+Thin to consistency you like with water; season with salt.